sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 #### The app does not clear formatting when copy-pasting an image inside Google Docs

-Web apps do not follow the standard clipboard conventions that desktop apps do.
+Web apps do not follow the standard clipboard conventions that native desktop apps do.
 When you copy an image in Google Docs, it just puts a bunch of HTML code on the clipboard.
 Pure Paste cannot easily know it's an image you copied.

+<a id="figma"></a>
+#### The app does not clear formatting when copy-pasting rich text inside Figma

+Web apps do not follow the standard clipboard conventions that native desktop apps do.
+When you copy some rich text in Figma, it just puts a bunch of HTML code on the clipboard.
+Pure Paste cannot easily know it's rich text you copied.

 #### The app does not preserve links when pasting into Google Docs even with the “Preserve links” setting enabled